KxSystems/docs/docs/license/azure.md

     1.  the other party makes an assignment for the benefit of creditors, or
     1.  if there are instituted by or against the other party proceedings in bankruptcy, reorganization, receivership or dissolution and such proceeding is not stayed or dismissed within sixty (60) days.

-3.  **Kx Termination.** Kx shall terminate at any time if
+3.  **KX Termination.** KX shall terminate at any time if

     1. User’s use of the Kdb+ Software is contrary to the terms of this Agreement,
     1. User’s failure to pay the fee or any other amount that is due to Azure
-    1. Kx no longer provides the Kdb+ Software via Azure.
+    1. KX no longer provides the Kdb+ Software via Azure.

-    Termination of this Agreement by Kx for the foregoing shall in no way relieve the User from its obligation to pay any sums accrued or due prior to the date of such termination.
+    Termination of this Agreement by KX for the foregoing shall in no way relieve the User from its obligation to pay any sums accrued or due prior to the date of such termination.

 4.  **Amendments to the Agreement**.
-Kx may amend this Agreement at any time.
+KX may amend this Agreement at any time.
 This Agreement shall continue until the User downloads or is provided with a revised version of the Agreement.
 You acknowledge and agree that by continuing to use the Kdb+